garrett-lam/garrett-lam.github.io/_pages/about.md

   - /about.html
 ---

 My name is Garrett Lam.
 I am passionate about engineering scalable systems that transform big data into actionable insights.
-With expertise in data engineering, cloud computing, and artificial intelligence, my work centers around automating workflows, deploying cloud-native pipelines, and building agentic systems that drive data-driven innovation.
+With expertise in data engineering, cloud computing, and artificial intelligence, my work centers on automating workflows, deploying cloud-native pipelines, and building data-driven products.

 💻 Tech Stack
 ======